ianwalter/find-nested/README.md

 // descriminator function to return true: findNested(obj, 'someKeyName', val => val.isActive)

-// Returns all instances in an array (thats why the key name is null) that have
+// Returns all objects in an array (thats why the key name is undefined) that
-// a body property, a headers property, the headers property is an array, and
-// the headers property contains at least one object with a value property that
+// have a headers property with an array that contains at least one object with
-// includes the string 'application/json'.
-const hasJsonBody = obj => obj.body &&
+// a value property that includes the string 'json'. const hasJsonBody = obj => obj.headers.some(h => h.value.includes('json'))
-  obj.headers &&
-  Array.isArray(obj.headers) &&
-  obj.headers.some(header => header.value.includes('application/json'))
-findAllNested(obj, null, hasJsonBody)
+findAllNested(obj, undefined, hasJsonBody)
 ```

 ## License